-An employee may take time off with pay for the purpose of taking examinations for State registration as a Professional Engineer, Engineering Geologist, or Environmental Health Specialist, for State certification as a licensed Architect or Landscape Architect or Water Treatment Plant Operator, or for certification as an Engineer-in-Training.
+Engineers, Land Surveyors and Geologists.
+Additionally, an employee may take time off with pay for the purpose of taking examinations for State Registration for an Environmental Health Specialist, or a licensed Architect, or for State certification as a Water or Waste Water Treatment Plant Operator.
 Such time off will only be permitted for an employee who would normally be required to work on a day on which the examination is actually given.
-Upon demonstrated passage of the exam, the employee will be reimbursed by the city for cost of the exam and associated fees, including but not limited to: application, registration, fingerprinting, and sitting fees.
+Upon demonstrated passage of the examination, the employee will be reimbursed by the city for cost of the examination, and associated fees, including but not limited to: application, registration, fingerprinting, and sitting fees.

-ARTICLE 9.5 REIMBURSEMENT FOR STATE LICENSE/STATE CERTIFICATION
+ARTICLE 9.5 REIMBURSEMENT FOR STATE REGISTRATION

-Any employee in the following classes and pay grades who is required to maintain a State of California Professional Registration as a condition of employment, shall be reimbursed by the City for the cost of such registration, and fingerprinting if required, upon presentation by the employee of a paid receipt for such cost:
+Any employee in this Unit who is required to maintain a State of California Professional Registration as a condition of employment shall be reimbursed by the City for the cost of such registration, and fingerprinting if required, upon presentation by the employee of a paid receipt for such cost.